tonyfischetti/bow-wow/README.md

 that's a little closer to that of the NYPL Digital department, and with a particular emphasis on ease-of-reproducibility.

-As mentioned before, if I had more time, I'd probably use Docker to take care off all that stuff at the OS-level, but I decided that an approach that uses [gulp](https://gulpjs.com/) as a workflow automation tool is also a viable choice for this project.
+I decided that an approach that uses [gulp](https://gulpjs.com/) as a workflow automation tool is also a viable choice for this project.

-The Gulpfile contains JS recipes to
+The Gulpfile contains JS recipes to...

 - clean temporary/derived files (not run by default)
 - set up the expanded directory structure